Education (Pastoral Care of International Students) Code of Practice 2016

 Copies of the Code are available on request from Endeavour School and from the New Zealand Qualifications Authority (NZQA) in a variety of languages:

 International students are not entitled to publicly funded health services while in New Zealand unless they are:

 The Accident Compensation Corporation (ACC) provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website at http://www.acc.co.nz.

 Medical and Travel Insurance

 All students are required to have a current Student Visa (Fee Paying) to be enrolled at Endeavour School as an International Student.
-Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying and reporting requirements are available through the New Zealand Immigration Service and can be viewed on their website at http://www.immigration.govt.nz.
+Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying and reporting requirements are available through the New Zealand Immigration Service and can be viewed on their website at Immigration NZ.
+Endeavour School cannot provide immigration advice.

 Conditions of Acceptance

-Endeavour School is able to offer placements for a number of International Students preferably a maximum of two per Learning Community.
+Endeavour School is able to offer placements for a number of International Students.
 Each enrolment application will be considered on an individual basis, taking into account the school’s existing student demand, class sizes and available resources.